 Do you have a beloved pet who you feel is a family member, almost like your first child?
-Over the years, I’ve often been asked to include pets in the ceremony—usually as a ring-bearer.
+Over the years, I’ve often been asked to include pets in wedding ceremonies — usually as a ring-bearer.
 A recent couple had their dog as a bridesmaid, pink frilly dress and all!

 Before I go any further, please know that I’m a great lover of dogs and cats.
 I have several of my own.
 They’re very important to my happiness and general well-being.
 I’m just not sure I’d want them at my wedding…

 What to expect with your pet at the wedding ceremony